 The town of Artemon is defined by its beautiful neoclassical homes and well-tended narrow streets, and the surrounding villages stand out for their whitewashed courtyards, deep-coloured bougainvillea and finely crafted terracotta chimney tops.

-Meanwhile, traditional cuisine on Sifnos includes chickpea soup made in ceramic bowls, mastelo (lamb or kid baked on vine branches) and salad with capers.
-A swim at the quaint little ancient port of Seralia can be followed by a seafood hors d’oeuvre, and later on by a walk up to the medieval settlement of Kastro (Castle) with the Venetian loggias to see the sunset and finally you can wrap up an eventful day with Sifnos’ rich nightlife.
+Meanwhile, traditional cuisine on Sifnos includes chickpea soup made in ceramic bowls, mastelo (lamb or goat baked on vine branches) and salad with capers.
+A swim at the quaint little ancient port of Seralia can be followed by a seafood meze, and later on by a walk up to the medieval settlement of Kastro (Castle) with the Venetian loggias to see the sunset.
+And to wrap up an eventful day, you can look forward to Sifnos’ rich nightlife.

 Like a gracious cosmopolitan hostess who also follows local tradition, Sifnos is an island of opposites that work together and provides a mix of people and lifestyles without losing its balance.

 Apollonia takes everything most authentic and classy about Sifnos and presents it with classic Cycladic grace.
 Little whitewashed alleyways, brightly coloured doors and window frames, bougainvillea and pots of geraniums … you get the idea.
 Built on three hillsides, it offers beautiful views over the Aegean Sea.
 You’ll love exploring but most of your attention will inevitably centre on the Steno (or Narrow, as it translates), the central walkway of shops, churches, bars and tavernas.